jacquesyves-kustov/a-maze-ing-generator-and-solver/README.md

 ## What can I customize?:
 - size of a final maze
-- length of a passage
+- length of passages in maze
 - branching strategy

 ## How to start?
 - Clone this repo
 - Run the code
-- Enter size, length, etc.
+- Enter size, passage length, etc.
 - Have fun :)